oddbird/oddleventy/content/blog/elsewhere/web-dev/baseline-in-action-dialog-popover.md

 for instead of custom implementations.
 To show the advantages
-of using layered UI patterns built into today's web browsers— and to give an example of when you might reach for `<dialog>` or use the `popover` attribute— this article walks through an example of a modal that appears when the user attempts
+of using layered UI patterns built into today's web browsers — and to give an example of when you might reach for `<dialog>` or use the `popover` attribute — this article walks through an example of a modal that appears when the user attempts